AI Policy Guide

 AI in Detail

-In addition to understanding what AI is and how it works, many policymakers must know how to assess it.
-Unfortunately, there is no one performance metric for AI models, and measurement criteria used are highly specific to each application.
+In additiona to understanding what AI is and how it works, many policymakers must know how to assess it.
+Unfortunately, there is no one performance metric for AI models, and the measurement criteria used are highly specific to each application and are constantly changing.
 This study offers a starting point, describing several common metrics and the way to approach these figures with a critical eye.

 Accuracy Assessments

 A natural starting point for quality assessment is accuracy, which measures how a system’s inferences and actions match expectations.
 Accuracy is broadly useful, understandable, and often sufficient.
 Note, however, that perfect accuracy will rarely be possible.
-When deploying AI applications, engineers must actively decide upon an acceptable rate of failure, a choice based on their own reasoning, application requirements, and perhaps regulatory prescriptions.
+When deploying AI applications, engineers must actively decide on an acceptable rate of failure (a choice based on their own reasoning), application requirements, and perhaps regulatory prescriptions.
 Alexa, for instance, answers incorrectly around 20 percent of the time.
 In Amazon’s estimation, this rate of failure is acceptable.
 This estimation illustrates that accuracy need not be perfect when the stakes are low.

 Contrast this example with safety modules in a driverless car.
-In this case, many argue the acceptable level of accuracy must be higher given the danger.
+In this case, many argue that, given the danger, the acceptable level of accuracy must be higher.
 Safety still must balance practical considerations.
 Projections show that deploying a driverless car that is only 10 percent safer than one with human drivers could still save many lives; perhaps a seemingly high rate of failure might be acceptable if it still minimizes comparative risk.
 Other AI benefits must also be weighed against accuracy.
-Perhaps driverless cars could more efficiently clear traffic in the presence of ambulances, potentially saving lives.
+Conceivably, driverless cars could efficiently clear traffic in the presence of ambulances, potentially saving lives.
 Perhaps such a benefit would justify a lower rate of overall accuracy.

 Accuracy Is Not Everything

-Returning to the disease-detecting AI example, suppose one is doing United States Agency for International Development aid work, and the chief concern is treating disease and there is no cost to treating a healthy patient.
-In this case, one might prioritize minimizing false negatives so one can ensure that those with the disease get treatment.
-Also, one might measure quality using recall, a metric that states the percentage of the model’s negative results that are true negatives.
+Returning to the disease-detecting AI example, suppose one is doing aid work for the United States Agency for International Development.
+The chief concern is treating disease, and there is no cost to treating a healthy patient.
+In this case, one might prioritize minimizing false negatives so as to ensure that those with the disease get treatment.
+Also, one might measure quality using recalla metric that states the percentage of the model’s negative results that are true negatives.
 This metric would allow one to see the likelihood of a false negative, and if that probability is low, the model is effective for our purposes.

 If one finds both false positives and false negatives undesirable, perhaps one wants a model that minimizes both.
-In this case, one would try to maximize the F1 score, which assesses how well the model minimizes both false negatives and false positives.
+In this case, one would try to maximize the F1 score, assessing how well the model minimizes both false negatives and false positives

-These example metrics are widely used to assess AI that seeks to classify data, however, that is only one slice of evaluation and not necessarily ideal for all applications.
-Consider, for instance, how one might assess the quality of art generation software.
-Such a task is naturally fuzzy and, in many cases, might depend on the priorities or tastes of individuals; this is not something that can be easily captured in statistical metrics.
-A 2019 study found that for generative adversarial networks—an AI model that can serve as an AI art generator—there were at least 29 different evaluation metrics that could be used to assess the overall quality of these systems.
+These example metrics are widely used to assess AI that seeks to classify data; however, that is only one aspect of evaluation, and it is not necessarily ideal for all applications.
+Consider how one might assess the quality of art-generation software.
+This task is naturally fuzzy and, in many cases, depends on the priorities or tastes of individuals; this is not something that can be easily captured in statistical metrics.
+A 2019 study found that for generative adversarial networks (GANs)—an AI model that can serve as an AI art generator—there were at least 29 different evaluation metrics that could be used to assess the overall quality of these systems in different contexts.
 AI evaluation metrics, like AI itself, are meaningless without application.

 The Wide Diversity of Evaluation Metrics

 As mentioned, there are many metrics beyond the illustrative examples listed here.
-Interested policymakers can look into further evaluation metrics, including area under the curve (AUC), receiver operating characteristic curve (ROC), mean squared error (MSE), mean absolute error (MAE), and confusion matrices, among other useful metrics.
-Policymakers should consider their purposes, the needs of certain applications, and the metrics that are best suited for those needs.
+Interested policymakers can look into further evaluation metrics including area under the curve, receiver operating characteristic curve, mean squared error, mean absolute error, and confusion matrices, among other useful metrics.
+Policymakers should consider their purposes, the needs of certain applications, and which metrics are best suited for those needs.

 Benchmarks

 Although evaluation metrics can usefully describe an individual model’s effectiveness, they are not suited for comparing models or tracking progress toward certain goals.
-As such, AI researchers have adopted a variety of benchmarks, common datasets paired with evaluation metrics that can allow researchers to compare and track results of models and determine state-of-the-art performance on a specific goal or task.
-These benchmarks are often tailored to specific tasks.
-For instance, ImageNet is a popular benchmark for assessing image detection and classification.
+As such, AI researchers have adopted a variety of benchmarks, common datasets paired with evaluation metrics to allow model comparison and results tracking and determine state-of-the-art performance on a specific goal or task.
+These benchmarks are often tailored to specific tasks, goals, and complexities.
+For instance, ImageNet benchmarks image detection and classification, while HellaSwag benchmarks a chatbot’s commonsense reasoning.

 Although useful for tracking improvements in AI systems and the state of the art, these benchmarks can be limited in their descriptive abilities.
 Researchers have noted that while benchmarks are often seen as describing general AI abilities, what they actually represent is more limited in scope, measuring only a system’s ability at the tightly constrained benchmarking task.
-The implication is that even if an AI system is able to accurately identify most images in ImageNet’s database, that action does not necessarily mean those abilities will translate to real-time, real-world image recognition.
+Even if an AI system is able to accurately identify most images in ImageNet’s database, that action does not necessarily mean those abilities will translate to real-time, real-world image recognition.
 The complexity and noise of real-world analysis can be a far cry from the limited frame of benchmarking tests.
-Further, it has been noted that benchmarks often fail to test necessary characteristics, such as a model’s resistance to adversarial attacks, bias, and causal reasoning.
+Further, it has been noted that benchmarks often fail to test necessary characteristics such as a model’s resistance to adversarial attacks, bias, and causal reasoning.
+Benchmarks are constantly being replaced, supplemented, or updated as these limitations are discovered.

-The next part of the guide explains the importance of data within any AI system.
+The next part of the guide explains the policy challenges in AI.

 About the Author